Position Number: ACA21-377

 An Educational Administration Position

-This position is a high priority for our District for the 2020-2021 year and is contingent upon continue available district, grant and state funding.
+This position is a high priority for our District for the 2021-2022 year and is contingent upon continued available district, grant and state funding.

 The Santa Clarita Community College District/College of the Canyons is seeking a full-time Educational Administrator in the Academic Accommodations Resource Center.
 The ideal candidate will share our college’s commitment to educating the more than 32,000 racially and socioeconomically diverse students we enroll each year.
 Currently, our student body is approximately 45.4% Latinx/Hispanic, 32.2% White, 6.3% Asian, 5.5% African-American, 4.5% Pacific Islander, 2% multi-ethnic, and less than 1% Native American.
 The college was designated a Hispanic Serving Institution in 2015, reflecting our focus on enhancing the educational attainment and economic well-being of the community we proudly serve.
 As one of 20 community colleges in the state selected for the California Guided Pathways Project, we are focused on enhancing equity and implementing policies and practices that help all students achieve successful academic outcomes.